fastily/jwiki/README.md

 =========
 This is a MediaWiki [API](https://www.mediawiki.org/wiki/API:Main_page) client-side library.
 It can be used by developers to build bots/tools or perform analytics on a Wiki.
 My goal is to create a simple, reliable, efficient, and low-overhead framework for anybody seeking to make use of the MediaWiki API.

-NB: This library is under active development so files/classes/functions may move, change, and/or disappear without warning.
+_NB_: This library is under active development so files/classes/functions may move, change, and/or disappear without warning.

 ##Features
 * Edit and delete pages, upload files (via the chunked upload protocol)